wrkzcoin/wrkzcoin/LITESNAPSHOT.md

 them.
 Restarted without the import flag, the node reported `height: 4000000` and synced forward from there.

+The same snapshot imported on Linux took **1,357 s - 22.6 minutes** - and came up at `height: 4000000` as well.
+Both nodes reported a chain-wide transaction total of 7,469,434: two imports, different operating systems, different hardware, different database flags, agreeing on a counter that is restored from the header rather than recomputed.
+That is a harder thing to pass by accident than the record counts are.

 Against a native lite sync - a day on a server, two to three on a laptop - that is the whole point of the feature, and it holds.